douglaslab/mpp/README.md

 this turns into a real email address.

-mpp
-===

-### to be fixed

-Right now the top nav.menu, left column, is generating dynamic items.
-For no reason I can understand it's including main.css as a 'page'.
-Could be a jekyll bug.
-If we don't resolve it, let's change the items to static.

-### BEFORE this can be hosted in production, remove the line _site/* from .gitignore

 ## A Little About Jekyll

 Jekyll is a static website generator that makes websites:

 - SAFE from Denial of Service Attacks